 How to get to Okinawa

 From Tokyo, there are daily, direct flights that take you to Okinawa in less than 3 hours.
 This is definitely the fastest and easiest way to get Okinawa island for an affordable price – we recommend you book well in advance.
 You can also take domestic flights to Okinawa from other airports such as Kansai International Airport in Osaka.
-In addition, there are daily direct flights to Ishigaki, Miyako and Shimoji airport from several airports including Narita and Haneda airport.
-Okinawa Airport also offers some international connections in East Asia.
+In addition, there are daily direct flights to Ishigaki, Miyako and Shimoji airport from several airports including Narita and Haneda.
+Okinawa Airport also offers some international connections to East Asia.